Information for residents' point of contact: Upcoming inspection by the Chief Ombudsman’s team

 What will happen during an inspection

 Before the team starts its inspection, it asks for a health and safety briefing from the facility’s manager.
-All inspectors will wear appropriate personal protective equipment, if necessary, and all have been vaccinated against COVID-19.
+All inspectors will wear appropriate personal protective equipment, if necessary, return a negative rapid antigen test before entering, and vaccinated (and boosted) against COVID-19.

 What will happen after an inspection